micro-community/go-edge/README.md

 # go-edge
-edge framework for device connections base on go-micro
+edge framework for device connections modified from go-micro